Polyrific-Inc/OpenCatapult/docs/dev-guides/create-task-provider.md

 ```

 ### Implement the task provider base class
 Let's head up to `Program.cs`.
 The first thing to do is to inherit one of the task provider base class.
 Since we're going to create a code generator provider, we should inherit from `CodeGeneratorProvider`.
 Then we'd need to implement the base constructor and abstract method `Generate`.
-We'd also need to implement `Name` property, and return the name of our task provider.
+We'd also need to override the `Name` property, and return the name of our task provider as stated in [plugin.yml](./create-task-provider.md#add-plugin.yml).

 ```csharp
 using System;